 History of the Nuits-Saint-Georges AOC

 The history of Nuits-Saint-Georges begins in Roman times.
-As early as the 1st century, Burgundy saw its hillsides colonized by vines because the Romans, passionate about wine, quickly understood the winegrowing potential of the clay-limestone soils of the Côte de Nuits and the rest of the region.
+From the 1st century, the Burgundy saw its hillsides colonized by vines, as the Romans, passionate about wine, quickly understood the winegrowing potential of the clay-limestone soils of the Côte de Nuits and the rest of the region.

-Then, in 1395, Philip the Bold, then Duke of Burgundy, signed a historic edict: he banned the grape variety Gamay to favor exclusively the Pinot Noir, defining the latter as more noble and better suited to Burgundy’s terroirs.
-This marked the beginning of the absolute reign of the variety over Burgundy’s red wines.
+Then, in 1395, Philip the Bold, then Duke of Burgundy, signed a historic edict: he banned the grape variety Gamay to fully favor the Pinot Noir, defining the latter as more noble and better suited to the Burgundian terroirs.
+This marked the beginning of the absolute reign of this variety over the red wines of Burgundy.

-The end of the 19th century marked a turning point for Nuits-Saint-Georges.
-Phylloxera, a devastating insect imported from the United States, destroyed a large part of the vineyards in France and Europe.
+The end of the 19th century will mark a turning point for Nuits-Saint-Georges.
+Phylloxera, a pest insect imported from the United States, then destroyed a large part of the vineyards in France and Europe.
 Burgundy was not spared, and winegrowers gradually replanted vines on American rootstocks resistant to the insect in order to save their heritage.

-In 1862, the commune of Nuits added "Saint-Georges" to its name, in tribute to the famous "Les Saint-Georges" climate.
-This gesture definitively reinforced the winegrowing identity of the village.
+In 1862, the commune of Nuits added "Saint-Georges" to its name, in tribute to the famous "Les Saint-Georges" climat.
+This gesture then definitively reinforced the winegrowing identity of the village.

-In 1936, Nuits-Saint-Georges officially obtained the status of Appellation d’Origine Contrôlée (AOC).
-This recognition formalized the hard work of generations of winegrowers who shaped the appellation and its wines.
-Henri Gouges, a visionary winegrower and fervent defender of the wines and terroirs of Nuits-Saint-Georges, played a key role in this process.
+In 1936, Nuits-Saint-Georges officially obtained the status of Appellation d'Origine Contrôlée (AOC).
+This recognition officially acknowledges the hard work of generations of winegrowers who have shaped the appellation and its wines.
+Henri Gouges, a visionary winemaker and passionate advocate for the wines and terroirs of Nuits-Saint-Georges, played a key role in this initiative.

-Today, Nuits-Saint-Georges continues to shine on an international scale, consolidating its place among the most prestigious names in Burgundy.
+Today, Nuits-Saint-Georges continues to shine on the international stage, consolidating its place among the most prestigious names in Burgundy.
 The vineyard covers a little over 300 hectares, of which nearly 95% are dedicated to red wines.

-Although overall clay-limestone, the terroir of Nuits-Saint-Georges offers a mosaic of diverse soils.
+Although its entirety is clay-limestone, the terroir of Nuits-Saint-Georges offers a diverse mosaic of soils.

 In terms of climate, the Nuits-Saint-Georges appellation benefits from a temperate influence with a slight continental dominance, ideal for the development of Pinot Noir and Chardonnay grape varieties.
 The southeast exposures also promote optimal ripening of the grapes, capturing the best of the sunlight while preserving essential freshness.